Ritesh1137/MoronSlayer/README.md

 <h3> Hi there 👋 </h3>

-# “Alone we can do so little; together we can do so much.”
+## “Alone we can do so little, together we can do so much.”

 <h3> I am looking for opportunities related to Data Science, AI, Machine Learning and Deep Learning </h3>